Lake Jackson, TX 77566

 Experience Brazosport’s History

-Lake Jackson Historical Museum to explore much of the area’s past, from its prehistoric era to the development of the petrochemical industry and beyond, through a range of interactive exhibits.
-Also on site is the ruins of the Jackson Plantation, a once-bustling sugar plantation founded in 1842 that is open the first Saturday of every month.The Brazosport Area is just as rich in history as it is in outdoor places to explore.
+Lake Jackson Historical Museum to explore much of the area’s past, from the Karankawa era to the development of the petrochemical industry and beyond, through a range of interactive exhibits.
+Also nearby is the ruins of the Jackson Plantation, a once-bustling sugar plantation founded in 1842 that is open the first Saturday of every month.The Brazosport Area is just as rich in history as it is in outdoor places to explore.
 Visit the

 Speaking of historic plantations, there’s another you can tour in the Brazosport Area: the Varner-Hogg Plantation State Historic Site.
 Tour the rooms furnished with period furniture and antiques and discover its deep roots in Texas history.
 Established by one of Texas’ earliest immigrants from the United States in 1824, the plantation was later owned by Texas Governor James S. Hogg.